 Choosing a Gift for a Stroke Patient

-Consider the patient’s tastes and preferences when buying smaller gifts such as a battery-powered radio to listen to music and sports news.
+- Consider the patient’s tastes and preferences when buying gifts such as a Bluetooth radio to listen to music and sports news.

 The Best Gift for a Stroke Patient in Hospital